Venezuela's gov, opponents resume talks; US eases sanction - NewsBreak

 About 7 million people have left Venezuela amid a complex political and humanitarian crisis.
 Three-quarters of those who remain in the country live on less than $1.90 a day, an international measure for extreme poverty.

-About $3 billion is expected to be progressively directed to the fund.

-The dialogue formally began in September 2021, but Maduro’s delegates walked away from negotiations in October 2021 after businessman Alex Saab was extradited on money laundering charges from Cape Verde to the U.S. Maduro conditioned a resumption on the release of Saab.
+Maduro’s delegates walked away from negotiations in October 2021 after businessman Alex Saab was extradited on money laundering charges from Cape Verde to the U.S. Maduro conditioned a resumption on the release of Saab.
+He remains in custody, but his wife, Camila Fabri de Saab, will be part of Maduro’s delegation.

 The Treasury Department on Saturday announced its decision to allow California-based Chevron to resume “limited” energy production in Venezuela after years of sanctions that have dramatically curtailed oil and gas profits that have flowed to Maduro’s government.